 Cooling condensers are available to cool the products of the reaction.

 Back Pressure Regulators

-The reactor is kept at a constant pressure by installing a Back Pressure Regulator (BPR) downstream of the reactor.
+The reactor pressure is maintained by a Back Pressure Regulator (BPR) installed downstream of the reactor.
 This style of regulator will release products only when the reactor pressure exceeds a preset value by the operator.

-When a BPR is used in conjunction with mass flow controllers, the user is assured that a constant flow of gas is passing through a reactor, which is being held at a constant pressure.
+When a BPR is used in conjunction with mass flow controllers, the user can maintain a constant flow of gas through a reactor held at an elevated constant pressure.
 This provides for the highest degree of control and reproducibility in a continuous-flow reactor system.